Splitting, Splicing and Projection in BPD Personalities

 with neglect, confusing messages and abuse, which left them doubting

 their lovability and true worth.
-Any (acknowledged) error makes
+Any self-acknowledged error makes

-a Borderline feel they're a "bad person," which is why
+a Borderline think they're a "bad person," which is why

 their defenses are so thick, and they're unable to accept/own their